kevinrmblr/traceprivately-server/readme.md

 - To allow connecting to localhost without ssl, don't forget to *Allow Arbitrary Loads* in the `Info.plist`.
 - Run the app

+### Validating data

+There's are some simple Leaf pages available to see the data results.
+Simply point your browser to `http://localhost:8080/` to see collected results.

 ## Contributing

 Feel free to open issues or pull requests!